 Who Might Benefit Most?

-Some people experience heightened tooth sensitivity or simply struggle with the sounds and sensations involved in dental treatment.
+Some people experience heightened tooth sensitivity or struggle with the sounds and sensations involved in dental treatment.
 Sedation could soften these sensory challenges, making visits more pleasant and less overwhelming.
 It can also help those who have postponed dental work for years due to anxiety gradually rebuild confidence in their dental care experience.

 What to Expect Before and After